OlgaLom/om_lastmodified/readme.md

 ## Custom XML Plugin for WordPress WooCommerce Products

 The "Last 10 Minutes Products XML" is a custom WordPress plugin designed to generate an XML file containing information about products modified within the last 10 minutes in a WooCommerce store.
-The plugin creates an XML sitemap with product URLs, last modification dates.
+The plugin creates an XML sitemap with product URLs and last modification dates.

 ## How to Install
 To install the "Last 10 Minutes Products XML" plugin, follow these steps: